-As a general principle, for a long time it was forbidden to do anything that was not expressly allowed.
-The most important information about a wine today is in EU regulations with obligatory and optional information and under label cited.
-In addition, there is additional information, which should serve the in-depth description and thus the additional information beyond the basic knowledge to be conveyed on the main label and meet the consumer's desire for greater differentiation and knowledge transfer.
-They do not belong to the standard wine information like bottler. producer. origin. vintage. quality group and vine but complement them and make them more understandable.
-The top priority is that according to the “misleading ban”, such information must be “true” and “not misleading”.
+For a long time, the general principle was that everything that was not expressly permitted was prohibited.
+The most important information about a wine today is in EU regulations regulated with mandatory and optional information and under label cited.
+In addition, there is additional information which serves to provide a more in-depth description and thus additional information beyond the basic knowledge to be conveyed on the main label and to meet the consumer's demand for greater differentiation and knowledge transfer.
+They are not part of the standard information on wine law such as bottler. producer. origin. vintage. quality group and vine, but complement them and make them more understandable.
+The main principle is that according to the “misleading ban”, such information must be “true” and “not misleading”.

-Whether imaginary names with the word component "-wein" are permitted is determined in part according to the prohibition principle and partly according to the general ban on misleading.
-Such "wine" word connections outside of the normed cases are almost invariably inadmissible because they are either liable to mislead the consumer, namely to give the impression of a (non-existent) wine quality group, type of wine or distinction, or to describe a situation, for which another but analogously identical term with perhaps different spelling is already exclusively permitted by law.
+Whether fancy names with the word component "-wein" are permitted is decided partly according to the principle of prohibition and partly according to the general ban on misleading people.
+Such "-wein" word combinations outside the legally standardized cases are almost without exception inadmissible because they are either suitable to mislead the consumer, namely to give the impression of a (non-existent) wine quality group, type of wine or award, or to describe a fact, for which another, but correspondingly the same term with a possibly different spelling is already only legally permitted.

-The country-specific regulations also regulate the layout of the information, such as the font size of the individual details.
-In December 2014, the new Food Information Regulation (LMIV) effective.
+The country-specific regulations also regulate the layout of the information, such as the font size of the individual information.
+In December 2014 the new one Food Information Regulation (LMIV) effective.

-Inadmissible on the label are therefore z.
-B. Bismarck wine, European wine, Goethe wine. house wine, Chancellor's wine, master wine, presidential wine, council wine, summer wine.
-Premium wine and association wine.
-For beverages over 1.2% vol alcohol content is any Health-related prohibited on the label and in advertising.
-That's why names like blood wine, diabetics wine, Health Wine, Child Bed Wine, sick wine, Medicinal wine and Still wine also not allowed.
-This should be possible associations such.
-B. "good or healthy for the sick, diabetics or lactating mothers" are avoided.
-A Palatine wine cooperative marketed their wine with the attribute "digestible", which was prohibited by the wine control of the state of Rhineland-Palatinate.
-Following a complaint by the cooperative to the European Court of Justice, the result was announced in 2012: the use of "wholesome" is banned within the EU, "because it suggests the maintenance of good health despite the potentially damaging consumption of alcohol".
+The following are therefore not permitted on the label: B. Bismarck wine European wine Goethe wine. house wine, Kanzlerwein, Meisterwein, Presidential Wine, Ratsherrenwein, summer wine.
+Premium wine and union wine.
+For drinks over 1.2% vol alcohol content everyone is Health-related prohibited on the label and in advertising statements.
+That's why names like blood wine, diabetics wine, Health wine, child bed wine, sick wine, Medicinal wine and Still wine also not allowed.
+This should make possible associations such.
+B. "Good or healthy for the sick, diabetic or nursing mothers" can be avoided.
+A Palatinate wine cooperative marketed their wine with the attribute "digestible", which was prohibited by the Rhineland-Palatinate wine control.
+After a complaint by the cooperative to the European Court of Justice, the result was announced in 2012: The use of "digestible" is prohibited within the EU "because it suggests maintaining good health despite the potentially harmful consumption of alcohol".

-With certain names a higher or special wine quality is expressed.
-These are defined country-specific or regulated by wine law.
-That's among other things Ausstich. selection.
+Certain names express a higher or special wine quality.
+These are defined on a country-specific basis or regulated by wine law.
+These include Ausstich. selection.
 Classic or classic, Jubiläumswein and tradition (Austria), Premium. reserve and Selection (Germany, Austria), Grand Cru and Premier Cru (France), Classico.
-Riserva and Superiore (Italy), as well Reserva (Portugal, Spain).,
+Riserva and Superiore (Italy), and Reserva (Portugal, Spain).